U.S. reports nearly 1 mln COVID-19 cases in a day, setting global record

 By Joseph Ax and Lisa Shumaker

-Jan 4 (Reuters) - The United States reported almost 1 million new coronavirus cases on Monday, according to a Reuters tally, a global record nearly double the country's peak of 505,109 set just a week ago as the highly contagious Omicron variant shows no sign of slowing.
+Jan 4 (Reuters) - The United States set a global record of almost 1 million new coronavirus infections reported on Monday, according to a Reuters tally, nearly double the country's peak of 505,109 hit just a week ago as the highly contagious Omicron variant shows no sign of slowing.

 The number of hospitalized COVID-19 patients has risen nearly 50% in the last week and now exceeds 100,000, a Reuters analysis showed, the first time that threshold has been reached since the winter surge a year ago.

+Maryland Governor Larry Hogan declared a 30-day state of emergency on Tuesday and mobilized 1,000 National Guard members to pandemic response operations as COVID-19 hospitalizations in the state hit a record high of more than 3,000.
+That is an increase of more than 500% in the last seven weeks, Hogan said.

+"The truth is that the next four to six weeks will be the most challenging time of the entire pandemic," Hogan told reporters.
+"Our newest projections as of today show that COVID hospitalizations could reach more than 5,000, which would be more than 250% higher than our previous peak of 1,952 last year."

-Delaware, Illinois, Maryland, Ohio and Washington, D.C., have reported record numbers of hospitalized COVID patients in recent days.
+Delaware, Illinois, Ohio and Washington, D.C., also have reported record numbers of hospitalized COVID patients in recent days.

 The unrelenting surge has prompted more than 3,200 schools to close their buildings this week, according to Burbio, a site that tracks school disruptions.
 Schools that have remained open are facing staff shortages and renewed concerns about virus spread.